Adityaiyer3004/Adityaiyer3004/README.md

 ## 🧐 About Me

 - 🎓 **Education**: Master's in AI from Queen Mary University of London
-- 💼 **Experience**: Junior AI Engineer, Former Python and AI Teacher and Instructor
+- 💼 **Experience**: AI Engineer, Former Python and AI Teacher and Instructor
 - 🔍 **Current Focus**: Building AI-driven analytics tools for retail and finance

 ## 🚀 My Projects